-From Feb 2013 through Dec 2018, as Principal Investigator (PI) of several National Science Foundation (NSF.gov) Extreme Science and Engineering Discovery Environment (XSEDE) supercomputer-resource grants, I developed ideas published in several papers.
+From Feb 2013, as Principal Investigator (PI) of several National Science Foundation (NSF.gov) Extreme Science and Engineering Discovery Environment (XSEDE) supercomputer-resource grants, I have developed projects published in several papers.
 For more information about XSEDE see https://www.xsede.org .

 The grants used these resources for applications of computational physics, based on some projects related to those I have worked on previously.